ptarmiganlabs/butler-docs/content/en/docs/concepts/qlik sense licenses/_index.md

 In such cases it's a waste of resources to keep the license assigned to the user when it's not being used.

 Butler can be configured to release the license after a certain period of inactivity, allowing it to be used by other users.

+## Disclaimer

+This feature has the potential to let more users use your Sense environment, compared to a scenario where no release of licenses is done.

+In order to avoid users not being able to access Sense you should still ensure to have a good margin, i.e. get more licenses from Qlik once you are running low.
+This is the only (and correct and proper) way to ensure that users are not denied access to Sense due to missing licenses.

+Also, you must ensure that managing licenses this way is not in conflict with *your* license agreement with Qlik.

+Butler's license release feature uses [APIs](https://help.qlik.com/en-US/sense-developer/February2024/Subsystems/RepositoryServiceAPI/Content/Sense_RepositoryServiceAPI/RepositoryServiceAPI-Reference-Redirect.htm?ref=ptarmiganlabs.com) that are publicly documented by Qlik (example [here](https://help.qlik.com/en-US/sense-developer/February2024/APIs/RepositoryServiceAPI/index.html?page=126&ref=ptarmiganlabs.com)).

+The same APIs are used by the QMC to release licenses.
+Butler simply automates what is otherwise a manual task in the QMC.